PjgZSK/learn/opengl/helloTriangle.md

         what part of our input data goes to which vertex attributes in the vertex shader.
     This means we have to specify how OpenGL should interpret the vertex data before rendering.
 * glVertexAttribPointer
+    ```
+    glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof(float), (void*)0);
+    glEnableVertexAttribArray(0);
+    ```
+    ```
+    glVertexAttribPointer(GLuint index, GLint size, GLenum type, GLboolean normalized, GLsizei
+        stride, const GLvoid * pointer)
+    ```
+    *index* : specify which vertex attribute we want to configue.
+Remember that we specified
+        the location of position vertex attribute in the vertex shader with *layout (location = 0)*
+        This sets the location of the vertex attribute to 0 and since we want to pass data to
+        this vertex attribute, we pass in 0.
+    *size* : specify the size of vertex attribute.
+The vertex attribute is a vec3 so it is composed
+        of 3 values.
+    *type* : specify the type of the data which is GL_FLOAT.
+    *normalized* : specify if we want the data to be normalized.
+    *stride* : tell us the space between consecutive vertex attribute.
+    *pointer* : offset of where the position data begins in the buffer.
+    Each vertex attribute takes its data from memory managed by VBO and which VBO it takes its data
+        form is determined by the VBO currently bound to GL_ARRAY_BUFFER when calling glVertexAttribPointer.
+        Since the previously defined VBO is still bound before calling glVertexAttribPointer vertex
+        attribute 0 is now associated with its vertex data.
+* glEnableVertexAttribArray
+    Now that we specified how OpenGL should interpret the vertex data we should also enable the vertex
+        attribute with glEnableVertexAttribArray giving the vertex attribute location as its argument.
+    Vertex attribute are disabled by default.
+    From that points on we have everything set up :
+        1. we initialized the vertex data in a buffer using a vertex buffer object.
+        2. set up a vertex and fragment shader.
+        3. tell OpenGL how to link the vertex data to the vertex shader's vertex attributes.
+    ```
+    //0. copy our vertices array in a buffer for OpenGL to use
+    glBindBuffer(GL_ARRAY_BUFFER, VBO);
+    glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);
+    //1. then set the vertex attributes pointers
+    glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof(float), (void*)0);
+    glEnableVertexAttribArray(0);
+    //2. use our shader program when we want to render an object
+    glUseProgram(shaderProgram);
+    //3. now draw the object
+    someOpenGLFunctionThatDrawOurTriangle();
+    ```
+    We have to repeat this process every time we want to draw an object.
+    What if there was some way we could store all these state configurations into a object and
+        simply bind this object to restore its state ?

 ## Question